pisv/gethandly.wiki-playground/Step-One.md

     extends IHandle
 {
     /**
      * Returns the Foo project with the given name.
-The given name must be
+The given name must be a
-     * a valid path segment as defined by {@link IPath#isValidSegment(String)}.
+     * valid path segment as defined by {@link IPath#isValidSegment(String)}
      * This is a handle-only method.
 The project may or may not exist.
      *
      * @param name the name of the Foo project (not <code>null</code>)